Codeception/Codeception/docs/03-ModulesAndHelpers.md

     enabled: [PhpBrowser, Db, Filesystem]
 ```

-The FunctionalTester class has it's methods defined in modules.
+The FunctionalTester class has its methods defined in modules.
 Actually, it doesn't contain any of them rather acts as a proxy.
 It knows which module executes this action and passes parameters into it.
 To make your IDE see all of the FunctionalTester methods, you use the `build` command.
 It generates the definition of the FunctionalTester class by copying the signatures from the corresponding modules.

 ## Standard Modules